jsmarron/ObjectOrientedDataAnalysis/DataSets/README.md

 TwoClustersData.xlsx:  created by:  OODAfig6p1.m, used by:  OODAfig6p7.m

 TwoScaleCurvesData.xlsx:  created by:  OODAfig5p14.m, used by:  OODAfig5p15.m

-BritishFamilyIncomesData.xlsx:  created by:  OODAfig15p7.m

-PanCanAllKidneyData.xlsx:  created by:  OODAfig15p10.m

-.xlsx:  created by:  , used by:

 .xlsx:  created by:  , used by: